Frequently Asked Questions

 Yes, it was.
 When I first started my science blog, I named it Dooferette Herpetology.
 Dooferette was the username I used on many different accounts including *cough* steam.
 However, the purpose of the website has since changed.
 I started showcasing more of my work and studies and so I decided to just use my name as an easier point of reference.
 Also, most people kept spelling Dooferette wrong...bla bla.
 You get it.

-2) Is it true that you could get warts from handling toads?
+2) Is it true that you can get warts from handling toads?

 No. That is an old wives' tale.
 Warts are caused by the human papilloma virus (HPV) and not from contact with any amphibian species.
-This may sound like a silly questions to some but you would be surprised with the amount of people that still believe this non-sense.
+This may sound like a silly questions to some but you would be surprised at the amount of people that still believe this non-sense.

 3) I want to get a Bearded Dragon but bugs creep me out.
 Could I use any substitute food sources or only feed it vegetables?